imennajar/python-api-challenge/README.md

 - Jupyter Notebook: it is a web-based interactive computing platform that allows the user to compile all aspects of a data project.

 - Numpy: it is a Python library for working with arrays, in domain of linear algebra, fourier transform, and matrices.

 - Requests: it is a module allowing to send HTTP requests using Python.

--  Hvplot: provides : it is a library in Python.
+-  Hvplot: it is a library in Python.
 It provides a high-level plotting API built on HoloViews that provides a general and consistent API for plotting data.

 - OpenWeatherMap: it is an online service provides global weather data via API.